borntofrappe/flutter-dev/friendly_chat/README.md

   @override
   Widget build(BuildContext context) {
     return Container(

     );
   }
 }
 ```

-Beside a margin to separate the messages vertically add a a row to nest multiple widgets.
+Beside a margin to separate the messages vertically add a row to nest multiple widgets.

 ```dart
 child: Row(